freem/freemlib-neogeo/examples/03_paletteBasics/readme.txt

 a linear, continuous mapping.
 However, the real console doesn't treat the color space in this way.
 Check this thread on yAronet for more information: http://www.yaronet.com/posts.php?sl=0&s=163491&p=1&h=20#20

+Through the first three examples, the palette setup has been passed over in terms of a thorough explanation.
+However, each example has had the palette loading code in userReq_Game, so let's take a look:
+{
+	; set up palettes
+	move.b	d0,PALETTE_BANK1	; use palette bank 1
+	lea		paletteData,a0
+	lea		PALETTES,a1
+	move.l	#(16*NUM_PALETTES)-1,d7
+.ldpal:
+	move.w	(a0)+,(a1)+
+	dbra	d7,.ldpal
+}

+The first thing that's done is to tell the Neo-Geo we're using Palette Bank 1.
+After that, the address of paletteData (defined in paldata.inc) is put into a0, and the beginning of the Neo-Geo's Palette RAM is put into a1.

+Getting the values into the palette is done with a loop. d7 is the register with the loop counter, and it is set to (16*NUM_PALETTES)-1.

+NUM_PALETTES is defined in paldata.inc; the value is multiplied by 16 since each palette set has 16 colors.
+This could also be done with a left shift, but I'm lazy.
+Finally, the loop counter is decremented by 1 to provide the necessary 0,n-1 range for dbra to work properly.

 ================================================================================
 [Process]